RakhithJK/dbeaver-dbeaver-wiki/SQL-Formatting.md

 ![](images/ug/Format-Trim-Spaces-Cursor-On-End.png)

-This result you will get:
+You will get the following result:

 ![](images/ug/Format-Trim-Spaces-Result-One.png)